-OS Explorer map OL7, The Lake District North-eastern area: Penrith, Patterdale & Caldbeck – I own this map, and have visited it before starting this blog.
+OS Explorer map OL7, The English Lakes South-eastern area: Windermere, Kendal & Silverdale – I own this map, and have visited it before starting this blog.
 Visited again for this post 22nd July 2018.
 (This is the last of fourteen posts concerning my July 2018 trip to Harris and Galloway with my Cambridge friends.)

 So I visited this map area on the way back home from Scotland, after a lovely two and a half weeks up there with my Cambridge friends.
 Erithacus had already jetted off to Italy to meet her family there the day before, and after dropping off Cheremy in Carlisle with his grandmother, Vesper, Millicent, Queenie and I continued driving southwards on the M6 for another hour or so before we stopped in this map area.

 The reason we were stopping here was to drop off Vesper at the house of an aunt and uncle in the Penrith area (in the south-eastern corner of this map area).
 This was an exciting moment for us however, because we’d heard a lot about this place.
 Vesper’s family go there quite often, and stay in a wooden cabin in the woods near the main house – this Cabin in the Woods and the farm it’s on had become known to us from Vesper’s tales, so we were excited to see it!

 We arrived and were met by Vesper’s cousin, he being the only one in at the time despite the fact that her mother’s whole choir were staying there (they were out).
 After using their toilets and forcing various pieces of vegan food on Vesper so that we wouldn’t have to take it home, we were led by her and the aforementioned cousin on an enjoyable little walk up and down the hill, to see the Cabin, the woods, the pleasant views and the cows.